Rapture TV: 2008

 On 31 March 2008, the Competition Commission Appeals Tribunal released their judgement, in which they unanimously dismissed the appeal.

 Rapture continued to be very vocally critical of Sky and the various related Murdoch companies on public forums for some time before focusing their efforts elsewhere.

 2009

-Rapture attempted to restart their satellite broadcast presence in an audio-only capacity by broadcasting several shows for Satellite radio broadcaster RTI (Sky channel 0195).
+Rapture attempted to restart their satellite broadcast presence in an audio-only capacity by broadcasting several shows for satellite radio broadcaster RTI, Radio Tatras International (Sky channel 0195), a British-Slovak station.
 These broadcasts took place on 17 and 24 January 2009.

-RTI closed down shortly after this.
+RTI closed down shortly after this, on 25 January.